Skip to content

 • early ‘coal effect’ gas fires

-• seals on cooker doors
+• seals on older cooker doors

 Home improvements or maintenance